Should Brands Target Podcasts to Improve AI Visibility?

 Guest mentions are more than name-drops; they come with an implicit endorsement from the host.
 When a trusted host introduces you to their listeners, it signals credibility, which could carry more weight with listeners.

-If many show notes etc., mention our email marketing company in conversations about "best email marketing tools", or "best new digital marketing company", LLMs are more likely to include the company's name when they answer questions that include those phrases.
+If many show notes etc., mention our email marketing company in conversations about email marketing tools or digital marketing, LLMs are more likely to include the company's name when they answer questions that include those phrases.

-As we've already explained, guest mentions appear multiple times, which creates a much bigger text footprint for LLM visibility.
+As we've already explained, guest mentions appear multiple times, which creates a much bigger text footprint for AI visibility.

-Also, as a guest, you actively shape the conversation so you can guide the way your brand is associated with specific topics or keywords by telling relevant stories, referring to your book/website etc. and offering actionable tips.
+Also, as a guest, you actively shape the conversation so you can guide the way your brand is associated with specific topics or keywords by telling relevant stories, referring to your website, and offering actionable tips.

 ✅ Key takeaway: